 Traction: How any Start-up Can Achieve Explosive Customer Growth

 by Gabriel Weinberg and Justin Mares

-As the title suggests, this book provides strategies for finding more customers.
+As the title suggests, this book provides strategies for finding more customers and a great list of business hacks for your business.
 It covers all of the available marketing channels, both traditional and digital, as well as how to choose the right channels for your business.